kerllsname/rsschool-cv/cv.md

 1. Kirill Potapov
 2. [My email](kirillpotapovnow@gmail.com)
 3. *I am extremely interested in finding a job.
-I am a quick learner, extremely sociable and responsible.*
+I am a quick learner, responsible and extremely sociable.*
 4. I am currently studying **HTML**, **CSS**, and **JavaScript**.
 A little knowledge of **C++** and **Java**.
 5.
 ```